depeperwinkel

 - preferably store in a dark, dry and cool place

-- best before December 2026 (12-2026)
+- at least good until December 2026 (12-2026)

-- this expiration date is an indication
+- This expiration date is an indication

-Would you like to know what siltimur tastes like ?
+Would you like to know what Siltimur tastes like?

 Batch number

-The batch number helps us trace which supply an item comes from.
+The batch number helps us trace which supply an item originates from.
 It is stated on the packing slip and the invoice